|Nutritional Guidelines (per serving)|

 - Optional: 1/2 teaspoon ground red pepper

-- Make sure ingredients are dairy free: This recipe is suitable for dairy-free, egg-free, and vegan diets, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients (or other allergens, if these apply to you).
+- This recipe is suitable for dairy-free, egg-free, and vegan diets, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients (or other allergens, if these apply to you).
 Some hidden dairy ingredients words to steer clear from in ingredients lists are whey protein, casein, and lacto- anything as a prefix.
 Lacto is the Latin word for milk.

-- Add more vegetables or meat substitutes: Feel free to add other vegetables like chopped potatoes or pieces of vegetarian meat substitutes to add another dimension of flavor and texture to the soup.
+- Feel free to add other vegetables like chopped potatoes or pieces of vegetarian meat substitutes to add another dimension of flavor and texture to the soup.

-- Elevate the dish with spice and herbs: Experiment with your spice drawer.
+- Experiment with your spice drawer.
 Feel free to add a pinch here and there to change up the flavor profile as you prepare different batches.
 A nice addition is ground red pepper and a bit of cumin, which turns a traditional pea soup into a uniquely different spicier version of the classic.
 Two or three sprigs of aromatic fresh herbs such as rosemary, marjoram, thyme, and parsley are other great additions.